Many existing CMS systems can be re-platformed to WordPress relatively quickly, but there are things to consider before you start.

 - A list of keywords and search phrases that you know you currently rank for (these will need plugging into a tracking tool before you re-platform to WordPress so they can be tracked)

-Once you have all of this data (and that goes for all content on your site; images, PDFs, etc. as well as pages) then you’re in a good position to start re-platforming to WordPress.
+Once you have all this data (and that goes for all content on your site; images, PDFs, etc., as well as pages), you’re in a good position to start re-platforming to WordPress.

-One other thing to remember is to benchmark your current site so you can see and prove the improvements when you’ve moved the platform.
-We would recommend using Google’s Page Speed Insights, Pingdom’s speed test and a site audit tool.
+Another thing to remember is to benchmark your current site so you can see and prove the improvements to your site when you’ve moved the platform.
+We recommend using Google’s Page Speed Insights, Pingdom’s speed test and a site audit tool.

-This data will give you the benchmark moving forward and highlight issues on your current site to avoid on the new one.
+This data will give you the benchmark moving forward and highlight issues on your current site to avoid new ones.

 Moving your site

-Moving your site over to WordPress can be relatively straightforward, but there are right and wrong ways to do it.
+Moving your site to WordPress can be relatively straightforward, but there are right and wrong ways.

-We always recommend using a separate server to host the new install during the re-platforming to WordPress process.
-This way, the current live site can remain live while the new site is built.
+We recommend using a separate server to host the new install during the re-platforming to WordPress process.
+This way, the current live site can remain life while the new site is built.

 We don’t recommend adding WordPress to your live server and doing the work there; this will put additional demand on the server and may take down your live site if there are any issues.

-If the re-platform also includes a new design for the site, this too all needs to be completed and signed-off before the move starts.
+If the re-platform also includes a new design for the site, this needs to be completed and signed off before the move starts.

-The process should follow these steps (they’ll vary for each and every site, but these are a guide):
+The process should follow these steps (they’ll vary for every site, but these are a guide):